AgustinSRG/Pokemon-Showdown-Node-Bot/CONFIGGUIDE.md

 Login Deatails
 ------------

 Choose Bot's nickname and, if it is registered, specify the password.
-If you do not specify a nickname or the password is wrong, the bot will log in a randon username starded by `bot`
+If you do not specify a nickname or the password is wrong, the bot will log in a random username started by `bot`

 Example:
 ```js